DeWayne McCulley was just like you, maybe worse! He reversed his diabetes, and so can you!

 In addition, most people with diabetes rely on drugs such as metformin (Glucophage).
 But, these drugs only cover up the symptoms of the disease and don't address the root causes of the disease, i .e. cellular inflammation, insulin resistance, cellular dehydration, etc.

 As a result, the disease continues to rot out the body!
-And, eventually, all diabetics on metformin end up on insulin.
+And, eventually, all diabetics who are taking metformin eventually end up on insulin.

 Author's Note 2: Very Rewarding to Help Others Reverse Their Diabetes